 Relational Recovery Centre

-Providing opportunities for healing and restoration from the devastation caused by sex addiction and betrayal trauma, by offering small group retreats and workshops for individuals and couples.
+Providing opportunities for healing and restoration from the devastation caused by compulsive sexual behaviour disorder and betrayal trauma through small group retreats and workshops for individuals and couples.

 We help individuals, couples, groups and families understand, process and grieve some of the trauma and losses they may be experiencing, and create opportunities for connection, healing and growth through small group retreats, workshops and intensives facilitated by some of Asia Pacific's leading specialists in this area.